kennethchoe/vertical-slice/README.md

 # vertical-slice

-A prototype for linux development on WSL.
+A tracerbullet for linux development on WSL.

 ## Goals